Organr

 Step 1: Choose a Calendar Built for Families

 Generic calendar apps work fine for individuals, but families have different needs.
-You want color-coding by family member, the ability to see everyone's schedule at a glance, and a setup that does not require everyone to have the same email provider.
+You want color-coding by family member, everyone's schedule visible at a glance, and a setup that does not require everyone to have the same email provider.

-Calendr was designed specifically for families.
-Each family member gets their own color, events sync in real time across all devices, and the interface is simple enough for kids and teenagers to use independently.
-There is no account setup hassle since it uses Organr's PIN-based family login.
+Calendr was built for families.
+Each family member gets their own color, events sync in real time across all devices, and the interface is simple enough for kids and teenagers to use on their own.
+There is no account setup hassle.
+It uses Organr's PIN-based family login.

 Step 2: Add All Recurring Events First